McKeown Medical

 Let’s start with the non-ablative devices.

-Ok, so technically this is not a laser, because it uses more than one wavelength of light.
+Ok, so technically, this is not a laser because it uses more than one wavelength of light.
+But let’s forget about the physics and think of it as a laser.

-Broad band light (BBL) is an excellent technology for shattering pigments in the skin which gets rid of the brown spots or age spots or areas of hyperpigmentation if we want to use their technical name.
+Broadband light (BBL) is an excellent technology for shattering pigments in the skin, which gets rid of the brown spots or age spots or areas of hyperpigmentation if we want to use their technical name.

-BBL is by far and away my favourite treatment to prescribe in the clinic because pretty much anyone over the age of 30 benefits from it, there is usually no downtime at all, and it’s a relatively gentle treatment you can repeat every six months or so to keep your skin in great shape.
+BBL is by far and away my favourite treatment to prescribe in the clinic because pretty much anyone over the age of 30 benefits from it.
+There is usually no downtime at all, and it’s a relatively gentle treatment you can repeat every six months or so to keep your skin in great shape.

 If you have more severe changes to the texture of the skin, particularly with fine lines and wrinkles then we need to think about adding in some ablative laser resurfacing.

-When the texture changes are more than we can deal with non-ablative laser treatment, but not quite severe enough for full resurfacing, then a fractional ablative device is our go to.
+When the texture changes are more than we can deal with non-ablative laser treatment but not quite severe enough for full resurfacing, then a fractional ablative device is our go-to.

 For this, I love the Halo laser from Sciton.

-The unique thing about this device is that it combines two different lasers (one ablative and one non-ablative) that fire at the same time meaning you can target different layers of the skin simultaneously.
+The unique thing about this device is that it combines two different lasers (one ablative and one non-ablative) that fire at the same time, meaning you can target different layers of the skin simultaneously.

-We tend to be pretty aggressive in our approach with this so most patients can expect 5-7 days of downtime but when your skin is healed you get the famous ‘Halo Glow’ and continued improvement in the surface of the skin for a few months later.
+We tend to be pretty aggressive in our approach with this, so most patients can expect 5-7 days of downtime, but when your skin is healed, you get the famous ‘Halo Glow’ and continued improvement in the surface of the skin for a few months later.

 This removes the entire surface of the skin so that the skin grows back like new again.